ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ![Updated Tutorial Message](public/tutorial_message_update.jpg)

 ###### Add your tutorial to `static/courses.json`

-_This step is completed automatically if you create your tutorial using the ProtoWizard._

 In `static/courses.json`, add the tutorial key that you used in `static/tutorials.json` to the `all` array so it will appear in the Tutorials page.
 For example, to continue with the same example shown above, you would make this change: